List of Power episodes

-Power is an American drama television series created by Courtney A. Kemp that premiered on June 7, 2014, on Starz.
+Power is an American crime drama television series created by Courtney A. Kemp that premiered on June 7, 2014, on Starz.
 The series follows James St. Patrick (played by Omari Hardwick), nicknamed "Ghost", owner of a popular New York City nightclub, and a major player in one of the city's biggest illegal drug networks.
 He struggles to balance these two lives, and the balance topples when he realizes he wants to leave the drug ring in order to support his legitimate business, and commit to his mistress.